edanaher/idecl/README.md

 - [ ] Run transforms on code before running tests (e.g., use sed to modify a class constant)
 - [ ] Grading with inline comemnts like Github PRs.
   - [ ] Auto-template similar comments, and assign consistent scores.
+- [ ] Merging multiple streams of changes (including post-publish project changes)
+  - [ ] Automatically for unmodified pieces of code (e.g., a method the student hasn't touched)
+  - [ ] Allow student to choose which side to keep.